-The LRCs and IT classrooms are well resourced to support all academic study.
-Students have their own portal page and a College e-mail account.
+The LRCs and IT classrooms are well resourced to support your academic study.
+You have your own portal page and a college e-mail account.

 All subjects also have an online learning platform using Microsoft TEAMS.
 Staff use this to post homework and provide online learning materials that match the curriculum content of all students' courses.
 Many staff also use it for students to submit work.